AmhedVargas/TransgeneBuilder_app/README.md

 2. Figures

-Final figures after analysis.
+Final figures, graphs, and images after analysis.
 Please note that very few ended up on the final paper

 ### Data download
 We downloaded data for our analysis from different resources, for example: